dib-lab/khmer/doc/index.rst

-khmer is a library and suite of command line tools for working with DNA sequence.
+khmer is a library and suite of command line tools for working with DNA sequences.
 It is primarily aimed at short-read sequencing data such as that produced by the Illumina platform.  khmer takes a k-mer-centric approach to sequence analysis, hence the name.